PaloAltoNetworks/SkilletBuilder/docs/tutorials/tutorial_validation.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~

 The prior tests were looking at very specific items: primary and secondary NTP settings and password-complexity
 configuration.
-This test however will query across a set of URL-filtering objects, names unknown.
+This test however will query across a set of URL-filtering objects, their names unknown.
 So the logic
 is a bit more fuzzy.

 The goal is to get a list of all URL-filtering profiles, specifically the names.
 Then get the names of all profiles